 Homestead abundance is overwhelming sometimes.
 The daily milk harvest can quickly engulf a family.
-Even when you add cheese making, sour cream making, yoghurt making, kefir making, whipped cream, and butter making into the weekly chores, you can still end up with more dairy produce than a family can consume before it goes bad.
+Even when you add cheese making, sour cream making, yogurt making, kefir making, whipped cream, and butter making into the weekly chores, you can still end up with more dairy products than a family can consume before it goes bad.

-To age cheese properly in order to store it without refrigeration you need a climate controlled cabinet that controls both temperature and humidity.
+To age cheese properly to store it without refrigeration you need a climate-controlled cabinet that controls both temperature and humidity.
 While you can build it, it is out of the reach of most beginning homesteaders.
 Many of you are still waiting for your cheese press, right?

 You could put the extra cheese, sour cream, and butter in the freezer for winter.
-But cheese changes texture in the freezer, and becomes more crumbly.
-Because of the high fat content, cheese placed in the freezer is only good for about 3 to 6 months.
-After that it take on a “freezer” taste and isn’t as nice.
+But cheese changes texture in the freezer and becomes more crumbly.
+Because of the high-fat content, cheese placed in the freezer is only good for about 3 to 6 months.
+After that, it takes on a “freezer” taste and isn’t as nice.
 Last winter we fed a lot of cheese to our dogs, because of the freezer taste.
 They loved it.
 But making cheese is a lot of work for dog food.

 Recently my friend, Connie, came to visit and offered me a taste of a trail mix that she had made with dried fruit, nuts, seeds, and dehydrated feta cheese.
 The dried cheese was good.
 It was chewy, sweet, crunchy and just a little salty.
 (Thanks, Connie, for the inspiration.)